mazenMoazzam/TradeWizard/README.md

 -Sentiment Analysis: Returns a sentiment score regarding any stock via ticker symbol.
 Achieved using News API and BeautifulSoup to fetch social media articles/news regarding a stock, and returns a sentiment score using VADER.

--Low-level and high-level caching using LRU and cachetool library
+-Low-level and high-level caching using LRU and cachetool library.